OliverSchlueter/mauerstrassenloewen/architecture-decision-log/0001-establish-adr-process.md

 **Alternatives:**

-* Use the architecture decision record framework for documenting architecture decisions
-* Do not record architecture decisions: This would lead to a lack of documentation and understanding of the system's architecture
+- Do not record architecture decisions
-* Use a different format for recording decisions: This could lead to inconsistencies and difficulties in finding relevant information
-* Use a different location for the ADRL: This could lead to confusion and make it harder for stakeholders to find the information they need
+- Use a different format (e.g., plain text, PDF)
+- Store ADRs in a different location
+- Use a different framework or template for ADRs

 ## Decision

-Whenever an architecture decision is made, we will store it in an architecture decision record log in the `architecture-decision-log` directory of the project repository.
-The content will be in Markdown format and follows this naming convention: `XXXX-new-decision.md`.
-Example: `0001-record-architecture-decisions.md`.
+All architectural decisions must be recorded using Markdown-based ADRs following the template defined in this document.
+ADRs will be stored in the `architecture-decision-log/` directory.
+Filenames will use the format: `XXXX-title.md`, where `XXXX` is a zero-padded index (e.g., `0001-record-architecture-decisions.md`).
+Related resources will go into `architecture-decision-log/resources/`, prefixed with the ADR number.

 Each ADR must include the following sections: